kevindew/openapi3_parser/json-schema-for-3.1.md

 if - single schema - done
 then - single schema - done
 else - single schema - done
-dependentSchemas - map of schemas - somewhat complex, is it related to dependentRequired ?
+dependentSchemas - map of schemas - done

 prefixItems: array of schema - done
 items: array of schema - in 3.0